boostercloud/booster/docs/README.md

 }
 ```

-Entities represent domain model our system and can be queried from command or
+Entities represent our domain model and can be queried from command or
 event handlers to make business decisions or enforcing business rules.

 #### 5. First read model